hb0313/forty-jekyll-theme/elements.md

 		<p>My  journey as a computer science student began in 2011 when I enrolled in MIT to earn a computer science diploma degree.
 My interest in  virtualization and systems was first developed while working on the final  project.
 Then, in 2019, I graduated from Pune University with a bachelor's degree in computer science.
 My focus on developing virtualized applications was facilitated during  major projects and supported by department.</p>
 	</div>
 	<!-- Break -->

+<h2 id="content">Current Work</h2>
+<p>Currently, I'm working as Research Project Assistant at The Research Foundation for SUNY (State University of New York Binghamton University).</p>

 </div>

 <hr class="major" />